C Sharp (programming language): Methods and functions

-A method in C# is a member of a class that can be invoked as a function (a sequence of instructions), rather than the mere value-holding capability of a class property.
+A method in C# is a member of a class that can be invoked as a function, rather than the mere value-holding capability of a field (i.e. class or instance variable).
 As in other syntactically similar languages, such as C++ and ANSI C, the signature of a method is a declaration comprising in order: any optional accessibility keywords (such as private), the explicit specification of its return type (such as int, or the keyword void if no value is returned), the name of the method, and finally, a parenthesized sequence of comma-separated parameter specifications, each consisting of a parameter's type, its formal name and optionally, a default value to be used whenever none is provided.
-Certain specific kinds of methods, such as those that simply get or set a class property by return value or assignment, do not require a full signature, but in the general case, the definition of a class includes the full signature declaration of its methods.
+Different from most other languages, call-by-reference parameters have to be marked both at the function definition and at the calling site, and the programmer can choose between ref and out, the latter allowing handing over an uninitialized variable which will have a definite value on return.
+Additionally, the programmer can specify a variable-sized argument list by applying the params keyword to the last parameter.
+Certain specific kinds of methods, such as those that simply get or set a field's value by returning or assigning it, do not require an explicitly stated full signature, but in the general case, the definition of a class includes the full signature declaration of its methods.

 Like C++, and unlike Java, C# programmers must use the scope modifier keyword virtual to allow methods to be overridden by subclasses.
+Unlike C++, the programmer must explicitly specify the keyword override when doing so.
+This is supposed to avoid confusion between overriding and newly overloading a function (i.e. hiding the former implementation).
+To do the latter, the programmer has to specify the new keyword.
+The keyword sealed can be used to disallow further overrides for individual methods or whole classes.

-Extension methods in C# allow programmers to use static methods as if they were methods from a class's method table, allowing programmers to add methods to an object that they feel should exist on that object and its derivatives.
+Extension methods in C# allow programmers to use static methods as if they were methods from a class's method table, allowing programmers to virtually add instance methods to a class that they feel should exist on that kind of objects (and instances of the respective derived classes).

 The type dynamic allows for run-time method binding, allowing for JavaScript-like method calls and run-time object composition.

 C# has support for strongly-typed function pointers via the keyword delegate.
 Like the Qt framework's pseudo-C++ signal and slot, C# has semantics specifically surrounding publish-subscribe style events, though C# uses delegates to do so.
+Unlike fields, event variables can be part of an interface, because they technically consist of two default functions to add and remove to-be-called delegates.

 C# offers Java-like synchronized method calls, via the attribute [MethodImpl(MethodImplOptions.Synchronized)], and has support for mutually-exclusive locks via the keyword lock.